GLOBAL MARKETS-Shares tumble amid risk aversion; oil price, China yuan drop

 over economic growth.

-over a year, while U.S. crude posted its biggest such decline in
+in over a year and U.S. crude was set for its biggest percentage

 concerns over a slowdown of the world's second-biggest economy